Shahzaib-Hasaan/Memory-Mate/README.md

 - `data/agent_memory.db`: Stores user memories and conversation summaries
 - `data/agent_storage.db`: Stores session information

-**Note**: While user memories persist between sessions, chat history is not preserved when you log out.
-Each login creates a fresh conversation while retaining memories from previous sessions.
+**Note**: While user memories persist between sessions, the current implementation does not reload previous chat history when you log in again.
+Each login creates a fresh conversation context while still retaining memories from previous sessions.

 ## 📋 How It Works